GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Mystic.md

 ### 8) Pessimystical
 You gain a bonus to your spell checks equal to your tension.
 Anytime you lose hitpoints, you gain a bonus to your next counterspell check equal to the number of hitpoints lost this way.
-Anytime ou gain tension, your spell sickness is reduced by 1.
+Anytime you gain tension, your spell sickness is reduced by 1.

 ### 9) Expanded Magical Art
 You may now reduce attributes other than what you chose for your Magical Art feature to gain the benefits of the spellburn, but must reduce such an attribute by 2 for every +1 benefit to be gained this way.